idpetech/ctodashboard/SETUP-TOKENS.md

 JIRA_URL=https://test.atlassian.net
 JIRA_EMAIL=test@example.com
 JIRA_TOKEN=test_token
+OPENAI_API_KEY=test_key
 ```

 The dashboard will show error messages for invalid tokens, but you can see the UI working.
+The chatbot will use fallback responses without a valid OpenAI key.